 decorated the hall for special events, taught lessons, organised special

 events, been on the committee to help with a-thousand-and-one little and

-not-so-little tasks, washed tablecloths, acted as MC, attended to
+not-so-little tasks, washed tablecloths, acted as MC, attended to technical matters, etc,

-dance, the "St Eddies Blues" by our very own Dance Master Mr Brian Venables.
+the "St Eddies Blues" by our very own Dance Master Mr Brian Venables.

 Brian & Joy Venables, Brian Banfield, Duncan & Gwen Souter,